zerosecrets/examples/nextjs-braintree/README.md

 # nextjs-braintree

-This example is explained in depth in the blog article (Upcoming) [The Complete Guide to Getting Started with the Braintree GraphQL API](https://www.tryzero.com/blog/the-complete-guide-to-getting-started-with-the-braintree-graphql-api).
+This example is explained in depth in the blog article [The Complete Guide to Getting Started with the Braintree GraphQL API](https://www.tryzero.com/blog/the-complete-guide-to-getting-started-with-the-braintree-graphql-api).

 ## Useful commands